MohabAbdElMohsen/MCC-Network-Solution/README.md

 ## Game Structure Overview

-Our game revolves around two main players:
+MCC revolves around two main players:
 - Operator: the trainee who actively participates in the training session.
 - Supervisor: the instructor who observes and monitors the Operator’s performance during the session.